danielneil/Smart-Worm-Habitat/research/bin-design.md

 ### Measurements Rectangle Prism Calculations ( Breaker Bar )

-Metrics for 1 unit of a scrape.
+*Metrics for 1 unit of a scrape (how much vermicast will a scrape produce).

-`
- Formula:

-	Volume =  Length x Width x Height
+`Volume =  Length x Width x Height`

  Constants: